F1nx/F1nx/README.md

 * Stars: *Software I plan to use on a practical basis.
 Repos will be unstarred if they become irrelevant.*
   * Topics: *Subjects that I am quite interested in learning about or currently exploring.*
 * Projects: *Things I may be working on.
 Could be stale.*

+If you would like to contact me and I have given you my information, my public key is avaliable [here](https://raw.githubusercontent.com/fr33roam3r/fr33roam3r/master/publickey.asc).